CrysViz/crysviz/docs/about.md

-# Crystal Structure Viewer
+# CrysViz Crystal Structure Viewer
+by Abhijith S. Parackal and Florian Trybel

-Crystal Structure Viewer is a standalone exploration tool built on top of Three.js.
+CrysViz is a standalone visualisation tool built on top of Three.js.
 Paste a POSCAR/CIF snippet, drop a local file, or grab an OPTIMADE endpoint (or just Materials Project or Alexandria IDs).
+You crystal structure will NOT leave your device.

 ## Key Features
 - No backend required; runs entirely in the browser, no data leaves your machine.
-- Surprisingly fast :D
+Runs in nearly every device (in particular smartphons and tablets) and in every browser.
+- Fast and highly repsonse even for several thousand atoms.
 - Toggle mode distances, angles, ability to remove atoms, custom bond lengths with the optional ability to display atoms outside the unit cell.
-- Customizable color schemes.
+- Customizable color schemes can be choosen for any individual atoms

 ## Notes
-A significant 'look and feel' inspiration is drawn from [VESTA](https://jp-minerals.org/vesta/en/).
-But, if you want something much more polished, head over to [Matterviz](https://matterviz.janosh.dev/).
-This project is almost entirely vibe coded, about half a million tokens from chatGPT as well as Claude.

-## Limitations
-- The CIF support is basic and only supports p1 symmetry.
+If you are looking for a desktop application with more features →[VESTA](https://jp-minerals.org/vesta/en/).
+If you look for Jupyter Notebook support → [Matterviz](https://matterviz.janosh.dev/).
+If you want a JS tool that you can embedd in your webpage → [JSmol](https://jmol.sourceforge.net) This project is under very active delevopment and at best in an early beta phase with known bugs that we are trying to fix.
+Please report them to Abhijith Parackal (abhijith.s.parackal@liu.se) or Florian Trybel (florian.trybel@liu.se)

 ## Powered By
 - [Three.js](https://threejs.org/) for the WebGL rendering pipeline.